 In their own words 'When you visit the George and Dragon in Cumbria, you can enjoy a pint of local ale, relax with a glass of fine wine and indulge in the Lowther produce, feeling that you’re somewhere rather unique'.
 A pub cum restaurant that uses local produce as much as possible.
 We get excellent feedback on the food quality and the price/value relationship.

-Their sister property at Askham Hall has lunches based on their own pizza oven, which is handy if you are visiting Lowther Castle and gardens or want to eat outside.
-The main restaurant in the Hall has newly been rewarded a Michelin Star.
+Their sister property at Askham Hall has a restaurant in the Hall which has been newly awarded a Michelin Star.

 Cottage in the Woods in Whinlatter Forest.
 'Stunning views, local Herdwick hogget, bold cooking - it's almost enough to make a man take up hill walking' Jay Rayner.
 An award winning restaurant with a Michelin star and beautiful views of Skiddaw.